Conversational Selling: How to Build Relationships and Drive Revenue for B2B

 Looking for a CRM solution that will make conversational sales easier and more effective?
 Look no further.
-Close is equipped with the features you need to succeed, including lead scoring tools, pipeline overview functionality, power and predictive dialers, email sequencing capabilities, automated reminders, and a whole lot more.
+Close is equipped with the features you need to succeed, including lead scoring tools, pipeline overview functionality, power and predictive dialers, email workflows capabilities, automated reminders, and a whole lot more.

 Sign up for a free trial of Close today, or watch our on-demand demo to see our industry-leading CRM in action!